No 001: The Art of Salvaged Design

 Finding Potential in Forgotten Pieces

-These pieces carry stories that new furniture simply can’t replicate, the patina of age, the marks of use, the evidence of care from previous owners.
-When you bring them into your home, you’re not just decorating; you’re becoming part of their continuing narrative.
+These pieces carry stories that new furniture simply can't replicate, the patina of age, the marks of use, the evidence of care from previous owners.
+When you bring them into your home, you're becoming a part of their continuing narrative.

 Restoration by Andrej Golovan, Carpenter Craftsman